react-cosmos/react-cosmos/docs/README.md

 }
 ```

-The override function receives a base webpack config — the default one generated by Cosmos or a custom one loaded from `webpack.configPath`.
+The override function receives a base Webpack config — the default one generated by Cosmos or a custom one loaded from `webpack.configPath`.
 Extend the input config and return the result.

 ```js
 // webpack.override.js